-- Pour the batter into the prepared pan, smooth top with an offset spatula and bake 25-30 minutes or until a toothpick inserted in the center comes out with moist crumbs clinging.
+- Pour the batter into the prepared pan, smooth the top with an offset spatula, and bake for 25-30 minutes or until a toothpick inserted in the center comes out with moist crumbs clinging.
 Remove from the oven and cool completely before frosting.

 - To prepare the frosting, place chocolate chips and butter in a microwave-safe bowl and microwave in 30-second increments, stirring in between until melted.

 - Whisk in the vanilla, then stir in the powdered sugar.